seanking/spring-cloud-config/README.md

 The server uses a pattern for serving application properties.
 The application name and profile are used to as part of a REST URL to access properties (Ex: `http://localhost:8888/$application/$profile`).

 The server can provide configuration data from a filesystem or Git.
-This demo focus on using the filesystem to manage configuration data because it is easier to package up into a demo.
+This demo focuses on using the filesystem to manage configuration data because it is easier to package up into a demo.
 However, applications intended for production should use Git.
 Git will allow the configuration data to be managed like source code.

 ## Introduce a Greeting Service

-Start by introducing a Spring Boot application provides a greeting via a `/hello` endpoint.
+Start by introducing a Spring Boot application that provides a greeting via a `/hello` endpoint.

 ```java
 package com.rseanking.client;